Steve Kistulentz: Life

-In the last two years, he has worked on developing properties for series television.

 His novel, Panorama (2018), was named a must-read by publications as diverse as Entertainment Weekly, The New York Daily News, and the Chicago Review of Books.
 Robert Olen Butler, Pulitzer Prize-winning author of A Good Scent from a Strange Mountain, called Panorama "...A stunning debut by an important new writer."
 Kirkus Reviews labeled him a "writer to watch."

 Kistulentz's first book of poems, The Luckless Age, was selected by Nick Flynn as the winner of the 2010 Benjamin Saltman Award and was published in early 2011 by Red Hen Press.
 His second book, Little Black Daydream, was an editor's selection in the Akron Series in Poetry and was published by the University of Akron Press in 2013.

 His poetry has appeared in such literary magazines as The Antioch Review, Black Warrior Review, Crab Orchard Review, and New England Review, New Letters, Quarterly West, The Southern Review, and many others.

 Individual poems have also won recognition from such noted poets as former Poet Laureate of the United States Mark Strand, who selected “The David Lee Roth Fuck Poem…” for the 2008 edition of the Best New Poets anthology, and by the Academy of American Poets, which included the John Mackay Shaw award-winning poem “Bargain” in the ninth volume of its Helen Burns Anthology, edited by Mark Doty.
 His poem "The Rosenstiel Cycle" won the 1999 Writers at Work Fellowship in Poetry.
 His work appeared in Barrelhouse Review.

 His essay, "Home from the War: An Appreciation of Magnum PI," appeared in the debut issue of the independent literary magazine Barrelhouse, and was nominated for a Pushcart Prize.
 The essay was later anthologized in the sold-out collection, Bring the Noise: The Best Pop Culture Essays From Barrelhouse.

 He has taught previously at the University of Tampa, where he directed the MFA program, and at Millsaps College.
 He received his doctorate from the Florida State University, where he was the Edward and Marie C. Kingsbury Fellow, an award given to the outstanding graduate students in the College of Arts and Sciences; he also holds an M.F.A. from the Iowa Writers' Workshop, where he taught creative writing as the Joseph and Ursil Callan Scholar, and was a classmate of such notable writers as Yiyun Li, Nam Le, and Daniel Alarcón.

 He was awarded an M.A. from Johns Hopkins University, and a B.A. from the College of William and Mary in Virginia.